 Also try to avoid being swarmed – which can pose a lot more difficult, due to the fact that an enemy swarm has a tendency to move towards you, a behaviour rarely seen in asteroids.
 The crafty swarm, who probably has a lower PS than you, might be able to deny you the ability to decloak altogether, by closing down the remaining decloak positions and therefore both controlling your movement and deny you the ability to attack.

-Remember you are not forced to decloak, and it might sometimes be a better option to stay in the shadows, and only move whatever your dial reveal.
+Remember you are not forced to decloak, and it might sometimes be a better option to stay in the dark, and only move whatever your dial reveal.
 This will more often than not, bring you to a position the opponent did not at all anticipate.

 When manoeuvring before getting into firing range, get used to move in a blink fashion.
 Decloak, move, cloak.
 You will be able to either keep your distance, by moving slower, with the use of a barrel roll that puts you half a base behind your current position, or speeding ahead with the boost decloaking, which bring you the equivalent of the straight 3 ahead of your initial placement.

-Flying the Phantom+
+Flying the Phantom–

 The more suicidal Phantoms, can choose to fly directly against the enemy while cloaked accepting some hits, to bring their formations in disarray before their wingmen moves in to punish any stragglers, that broke formation.